MarcusRei/MarcusRei/README.md

 --->

-I´m a student at Medieinstitutet and right now I´m an intern at Developed by Me.
+I graduated from Medieinstitutet with a degree in Frontend development and was an intern at Developed by Me during 2023-2024.
+After that I changed careers and now I mostly keep up with development as a hobby.

 If you want to reach me the easiest way is on linkedIn or my website
 - 🌐 [My Website](https://marcusreineck.se/)